Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Reciprocity Mechanisms

-Using the quantities calculated above for individual and collective payoff functions $\pi_C^{\delta}(x)$, $\pi_D^{\delta}(x)$, and $G_{\delta}(x)$, we are able to illustrate in Figure \ref{fig:deltabifurcation} the generic bifurcation for the two-level dynamics for the repeated PD with intermediate group payoff optimum.
+Using the quantities calculated above for individual and collective payoff functions $\pi_C^{\delta}(x)$, $\pi_D^{\delta}(x)$, and $G_{\delta}(x)$, we see the bifurcation picture and general possibilities for long-time behavior in our model for multilevel selection with direct reciprocity are analogous to that of the indirect reciprocity model presented in Figure \ref{fig:qbifurcation} and Table \ref{tab:qtable}.

-As with the other mechanisms, we recover the well-mixed group payoff function as $\delta \to 0$, and we find that $G_{\delta}(x)$ can become arbitrarily large as $\delta$ nears $1$.
-Therefore, for sufficiently strong discounting, we can make the benefit of full-cooperator groups as strong as we would like, enabling establishment of cooperative density steady states for relatively lower relative selection strength $\lambda$.

-When $0 \leq \delta < \delta_W$, the multilevel dynamics are in the PD regime, so we expect to see density steady states of the form of Equation \ref{eq:structuresteadytheta} when relative selection strength $\lambda$ is sufficiently large.
-W Then we can use the expressions from Equations \ref{eq:deltaprocesspayoffdiff} and \ref{eq:deltaGfull} for the repeated game to find that the average payoff of the population at steady state is
+When $0 \leq \delta < \delta_W$, the multilevel dynamics are in the PD regime, so we expect to see density steady states in the form of Equation \ref{eq:PDsteady} when the relative of between-group selection $\lambda$ is sufficiently large.
+In particular, we can use Equation \ref{eq:PDthresh} to see that the threshold to establish cooperation through multilevel selection is given by